bifurcationkit/BifurcationKitDocs.jl/docs/src/intro_wave.md

 ## Freezing symmetries

 The method of freezing is handled by the type `TWProblem`.
-It allows to compute and continue waves as function of a parameter.